Cricket-BCCI chief Ganguly hopeful of Bangladesh touring India

 "But at the end of the day it's their decision, it's their internal matter where we do not have any say or we should not have any say."

-As well as hefty pay increases, players in the cricket-crazy South Asian country are demanding a return to a franchise-based model in the Bangladesh Premier League.

-BCB President Nazmul Hassan said the board was open to discussions but criticised the players and said the board would try to find out who instigated the strike.
+BCB President Nazmul Hassan said the board was open to discussions but criticised the players and vowed to try to find out who instigated the strike.

+Supreme Court lawyer Mustafizur Rahman Khan read out a list of demands on behalf of the Bangladesh cricketers at a news conference on Wednesday and he said a letter with the 13-point list would be sent to the BCB.

+Several cricketers, past and present, including Twenty20 skipper Shakib Al Hasan, Tamim Iqbal and Mushfiqur Rahim were present at the news conference.

 ((sudipto.ganguly@thomsonreuters.com; +91 22 6841 4383; Twitter: @sudipto81;))